wfarzam/python3-cisco-backup-cfg/README.md

 Python3 script to backup Cisco Routers and Switches both IOS-XE, Nexus NXOS and IOS devices configurations to a remote FTP Server and also get an email alert for Successfull or failed backup of the each device.
 This script is made for the Network Environments where Organizations dose not have any centralized management tool like Cisco DNA or any other tool to backup their Cisco devices configuration.

-Please change the Device IP addresses, usersname, passwords, ftp server and email settings according to your environment settings and how things are setup.
+### Please change the Device IP addresses, usersname, passwords, ftp server and email settings according to your environment settings and how things are setup.

+Sucessfull backup will be printed in Green color and failed backup will be printed in Red color which can be changed to your own desired color.

 Intial, steps are as following
 ## 1. First, lets make the python3 envirnment ready.